springdoc/springdoc.github.io/index.md

 The plugin works during integration-tests phase, and generate the OpenAPI description.
 The plugin works in conjunction with spring-boot-maven plugin.

-You can test it during the integration tests phase using the Maven command:
+You can test it during the integration tests phase using the maven command:

 ```protobuf
 mvn verify -Dspring.application.admin.enabled=true